mjmanley/PredictiveModeling/pm_service_api_spark_online.md

 **Scenario name**: Product line prediction.

-**Scenario description**: A company that sells outdoor equipment wants to build a model that predicts client interest in their product line.
+**Scenario description**: A company that sells outdoor equipment wants to build a model that predicts client interest in a particular product line.
 A data scientist prepared a predictive model and shares it with you (the developer).
 Your task is to deploy the model and generate predictions of customer interest by making